Template Engines

 $app->set('views', __DIR__ . '/views');

-2. Template Engine
+Template Engine

 $app->set('view engine', 'blade');

-3. Package Installation
+Package Installation

-After configuring the template engine, install the corresponding Composer package for the chosen engine to ensure everything works correctly.
+After configuring the desired template engine, install the corresponding Composer package for the chosen engine to ensure everything works correctly.

 Using Template Engines

-Step 1: Set the template engine
+Define the template engine

 $app->set('view engine', 'default');

-Step 2: Create a PHP template file
+Create a Blade template file

 In the src/views directory, create index.php with the content: